How to spot chronic wasting disease (CWD), what to do if you suspect it and measures to prevent its spread.

 How to spot CWD

-In most cases of CWD there is a general change in behaviour and loss of weight over time.
-Deer may show a number of different clinical signs.
+In most cases of CWD there is a general change in behaviour and loss of weight over time, particularly in the later stages of the disease.
+Deer may show a number of different clinical signs over several weeks.

 Changes in behaviour